The Briarwood Spring Bugle is here! Read below or click here to see our pdf version in brilliant color.

 PLEASE FILL OUT CAMPER HEALTH FORMS BY MAY 15

 Here’s how to fill out the Camper Health Form: go to our home page at www.briarwooddaycamp.com.
-Click on Current Families, then click on Forms.
+Click on Current Families, then click on Forms (or just click here).
 Log in to the health form with your user id and password (if you can’t remember or it doesn’t work, give us a call).
 If your camper takes prescription medications, please also complete the Permission to Medicate form (also on the Current Families page) with your doctor.
 Need help?
 Call us!
 We’re happy to help!

 FOR OUR BRIARWOOD PARENTS—FAQs

 1. What to Bring to Camp?
 Campers and parents are always concerned about what they will need at camp.
 In general, the philosophy of “less is more” applies when packing your bag for the day.

 The following is a list of items that will help your child have a safe and enjoyable summer: TWO BATHING SUITS, a TOWEL, a HAT, SUNSCREEN and a SMALL BACKPACK or DUFFLE BAG (Briarwood bags are always great!)